MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Security/Get-MgSecurityLabelRetentionLabelDescriptorDepartmentTemplate.md

 ## SYNOPSIS
 Specifies the  department or business unit of an organization to which a label belongs.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [Get-MgBetaSecurityLabelRetentionLabelDescriptorDepartmentTemplate](/powershell/module/Microsoft.Graph.Beta.Security/Get-MgBetaSecurityLabelRetentionLabelDescriptorDepartmentTemplate?view=graph-powershell-beta)

 ## SYNTAX

 ### Get (Default)